jmielkeway/ccos4rbpi_volume0/chapter03/linear-mapping.md

     memory_map[4].size -= (((unsigned long) _end) + SECTION_SIZE);
     return &raspberry_pi_4_address_map;
 }
 ```

-The first few regions have variable boundries, which are filled in by a combination of the `_end_kernel_text`, `_end_permenant_image`, and `_end` linker address variables, along with the `END_OF_USABLE_DRAM` macro, which takes on the value, in bytes, of the RAM configuration of our Raspberry Pi 4.
+The first few regions have variable boundaries, which are filled in by a combination of the `_end_kernel_text`, `_end_permenant_image`, and `_end` linker address variables, along with the `END_OF_USABLE_DRAM` macro, which takes on the value, in bytes, of the RAM configuration of our Raspberry Pi 4.

-*Chapter Top* [Chapters[3]: Memory Management Unit](chapter3.md)  |  *Next Chapter* [Chapters[4]: Caches](../chapter4/chapter4.md)
-*Previous Page*  [Establishing Boot Tables](boot-tables.md) |  *Next Page* [Turning on the MMU](mmu.md)

 #### The Baby-Boot Allocator

-When setting up the inital boot tables, we statically allocated three pages - a one PGD, one PUD, and one PMD.
-This setup could map the first 1GB of memory, where the kernel image is loaded.
-The entire address space is larger than 1GB, however.
+When setting up the initial boot tables, we statically allocated three pages - one _PGD_, one _PUD_, and one _PMD_.
+This setup has allowed us to map up to 1GB of memory, beginning from where the kernel image is loaded.
+Our kernel is smaller than 1GB, but the  entire address space is larger.
 The Raspberry Pi 4 memory map is 35 bits, or 32GB.
 Since we want to support multiple memory maps, we need to be able to dynamically allocate some memory to fill out the kernel's view of the address map.
-We create a baby-boot alloator in order to do so.
+We create a baby-boot allocator in order to do so.
 The allocator structures and interface are setup in [arch/arm64/allocate.c](code1/arch/arm64/allocate.c):

 ```C
 #define BABY_BOOT_SIZE  NUM_ENTRIES_PER_TABLE